dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * Directory files
 * In-memory .NET objects

 ASP.NET Core apps configure and launch a *host*.
 The host is responsible for app startup and lifetime management.
 The ASP.NET Core templates create a <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> which contains the host.
-While some configuration can be done in both the host and the application configuration providers, generally, only configuration that is necessary for the host should be done in host configuration. <!--TODO, split up that long sentence -->
+While some configuration can be done in both the host and the application configuration providers, generally, only configuration that is necessary for the host should be done in host configuration.

-This topic provides information on configuration in ASP.NET Core.
+This article provides information on configuration in ASP.NET Core.
 For information on using configuration in console apps, see [.NET Configuration](/dotnet/core/extensions/configuration).

 [View or download sample code](https://github.com/dotnet/AspNetCore.Docs/tree/main/aspnetcore/fundamentals/configuration/index/samples) ([how to download](xref:index#how-to-download-a-sample))